-In detail: With regard to the Supervisory Board, the legally binding gender quota of 30 per cent in accordance with section 96 (2) AktG applies.
-In order to prevent the possible discrimination of either shareholder representatives or employee representatives, and in order to increase the planning security in the relevant election procedures, the shareholder representatives on the Supervisory Board have opposed the overall compliance of the quota in accordance with section 96 (2) (sentence 2) AktG.
-Thus, the minimum proportion of 30 per cent is to be complied with for each gender with regard to the shareholder representatives and the employee representatives.
+In detail: With regard to the Supervisory Board, the legally binding gender quota of 30 per cent in accordance with section 96 (2) of the AktG applies.
+In order to prevent the possible discrimination of either shareholder representatives or employee representatives, and in order to increase the planning security in the relevant election procedures, the shareholder representatives on the Supervisory Board have opposed the overall compliance of the quota in accordance with section 96 (2) sentence 2 AktG.
+Thus, the minimum quota of 30 per cent is to be complied with for each gender with regard to the shareholder representatives and the employee representatives.
 Based on the statutory calculation method, this means that at least two women and two men from each the shareholder representatives and from the employee representatives must be on the Supervisory Board.
-Currently, there are two women from the shareholder representatives and four women from the employee representatives.
-The legally prescribed gender quota is thus complied with.
+Currently, there are six women on the Supervisory Board: three among the shareholder representatives and three women among the employee representatives.
+The statutory gender quota is therefore fulfilled.